 - 6-8 medium sized (~8") whole wheat tortillas

 - 1+ cup sour cream

-- 1 bunch cilantro leaves (torn from stems, for garnish)
+- 1 bunch cilantro leaves, de-stemmed, for garnish

 - Heat olive oil in a skillet over medium-high heat.
 Add onion and cook for 2 mins.
 Stir in green chilis and chicken, and cook for 4-5 mins, turning chicken frequently.
-Pour the crushed tomatoes and 1 cup of the enchilada sauce over the chicken in the skillet.
+Pour the tomatoes and 1 cup of the enchilada sauce over the chicken in the skillet and stir.
 Turn the heat to low-medium.
 Cook chicken in sauce 2-4 mins, until sauce thickens and chicken is cooked through.

 Choose an Activity